apache/hudi/hudi-utils/confid_doc.md

 ---

 > #### hoodie.parquet.small.file.limit
-> Upsert uses this file size to compact new data onto existing files.
+> During upsert operation, we opportunistically expand existing small files on storage, instead of writing new files, to keep number of files to an optimum.
+This config sets the file size limit below which a file on storage  becomes a candidate to be selected as such a `small file`.
 By default, treat any file <= 100MB as a small file.<br>
 > `Default Value: 104857600`<br>
 > `Config Param: PARQUET_SMALL_FILE_LIMIT_BYTES`<br>

 ---

 > #### hoodie.keep.max.commits
-> Each commit is a small file in the .hoodie directory.
-Since DFS typically does not favor lots of small files, Hudi archives older commits into a sequential log.
-A commit is published atomically by a rename of the commit file.<br>
+> Archiving service moves older entries from timeline into an archived log after each write, to  keep the metadata overhead constant, even as the table size grows.This config controls the maximum number of instants to retain in the active timeline. <br>
 > `Default Value: 30`<br>
 > `Config Param: MAX_COMMITS_TO_KEEP_PROP`<br>

 ---

 > #### hoodie.compaction.lazy.block.read
-> When a CompactedLogScanner merges all log files, this config helps to choose whether the logblocks should be read lazily or not.
-Choose true to use I/O intensive lazy block reading (low memory usage) or false for Memory intensive immediate block read (high memory usage)<br>
+> When merging the delta log files, this config helps to choose whether the log blocks should be read lazily or not.
+Choose true to use lazy block reading (low memory usage, but incurs seeks to each block header) or false for immediate block read (higher memory usage)<br>
 > `Default Value: false`<br>
 > `Config Param: COMPACTION_LAZY_BLOCK_READ_ENABLED_PROP`<br>

 ---

 > #### hoodie.clean.automatic
-> Should cleanup if there is anything to cleanup immediately after the commit<br>
+> When enabled, the cleaner table service is invoked immediately after each commit, to delete older file slices.
+It's recommended to enable this, to ensure metadata and data storage growth is bounded.<br>
 > `Default Value: true`<br>
 > `Config Param: AUTO_CLEAN_PROP`<br>

 ---

 > #### hoodie.commits.archival.batch
-> This controls the number of commit instants read in memory as a batch and archived together.<br>
+> Archiving of instants is batched in best-effort manner, to pack more instants into a single archive log.
+This config controls such archival batch size.<br>
 > `Default Value: 10`<br>
 > `Config Param: COMMITS_ARCHIVAL_BATCH_SIZE_PROP`<br>

 ---

 > #### hoodie.cleaner.parallelism
-> Increase this if cleaning becomes slow.<br>
+> Parallelism for the cleaning operation.
+Increase this if cleaning becomes slow.<br>
 > `Default Value: 200`<br>
 > `Config Param: CLEANER_PARALLELISM`<br>

 ---

 > #### hoodie.cleaner.incremental.mode
-> <br>
+> When enabled, the plans for each cleaner service run is computed incrementally off the events  in the timeline, since the last cleaner run.
+This is much more efficient than obtaining listings for the full table for each planning (even with a metadata table).<br>
 > `Default Value: true`<br>
 > `Config Param: CLEANER_INCREMENTAL_MODE`<br>

 ---

 > #### hoodie.cleaner.delete.bootstrap.base.file
-> Set true to clean bootstrap source files when necessary<br>
+> When set to true, cleaner also deletes the bootstrap base file when it's skeleton base file is  cleaned.
+Turn this to true, if you want to ensure the bootstrap dataset storage is reclaimed over time, as the table receives updates/deletes.
+Another reason to turn this on, would be to ensure data residing in bootstrap  base files are also physically deleted, to comply with data privacy enforcement processes.<br>
 > `Default Value: false`<br>
 > `Config Param: CLEANER_BOOTSTRAP_BASE_FILE_ENABLED`<br>

 ---

 > #### hoodie.copyonwrite.insert.split.size
-> Number of inserts, that will be put each partition/bucket for writing.
-The rationale to pick the insert parallelism is the following.
-Writing out 100MB files, with at least 1kb records, means 100K records per file. we just over provision to 500K.<br>
+> Number of inserts assigned for each partition/bucket for writing.
+We based the default on writing out 100MB files, with at least 1kb records (100K records per file), and   over provision to 500K.
+As long as auto-tuning of splits is turned on, this only affects the first   write, where there is no history to learn record sizes from.<br>
 > `Default Value: 500000`<br>
 > `Config Param: COPY_ON_WRITE_TABLE_INSERT_SPLIT_SIZE`<br>